mechgguy/eestech-hackathon/README.md

 - Large Language Model (LLM)-based solution.
 - Feedback generation for different customer personas and the end-user customer.
 - Definition and analysis of abstract and non-abstract customer experience metrics.
+- Prompt Engineering so as to generate robust and homogenous responses for many different types of issues.
 - Leveraging public data and generative AI for enhanced predictions.
+- We propose a web UI and a CLI for demonstration for our work.

 ## How It Works
 1. **Data Collection**: We gather customer comments and related data from public sources.
 For our current dummy implementation we used the pickle data of github issues (with user comments).